TheMightyAmondee/Shoplifter/README.md

 - Chinese, thanks to 20080618 and XinJiDA!
 - Korean, thanks to Aromay7!
 - Italian, thanks to peanutbatteries and AlixNauts!
-- French, thanks to Breeis!
+- French, thanks to Breeis and Capitaine Vava!
 - Portuguese, thanks to Kadomine!
 - German, thanks to NotErikWasTaken!
 - Spanish, thanks to viridian-fog!